 11. Spaying/neutering.
 There is a lot of debate about this in the dog world right now.
 The current trend is to leave dogs intact until they are 2 years old or older before spaying or neutering.
 The theory with this is that bone and body structure will be healthier if all adolescent hormones are present.
 There are mixed reviews about this in the literature.
 There are some cancers that have a reduced rate with sex altering procedures and some that are reduced by leaving dogs intact.
 Our experience is that most people aren't prepared to handle a sexually mature dog.
 The behavior of un-fixed dogs can lead to unwanted pregnancy, lost pets, traffic accidents, digging, barking and all sorts of difficult behavior.
 Overall the risks of not fixing outweigh the benefits.
-We recommend that you spay/neuter before puberty at around six months of age.
+We recommend that you spay/neuter before puberty at around six months of age or by 12 months old at the latest.
 We are passionate that puppies should only be created with intention and purpose.
 Never as an accident.

 Looking for our previously posted training articles?
 Here they are: